nishant-ai/Lyrical-GPT/README.md

 ## Results

 Lyrical GPT demonstrates the ability to generate coherent and stylistically relevant song lyrics based on the input prompt.
-While the model captures various lyrical themes and structures, further fine-tuning and dataset expansion could enhance its creativity and adherence to specific artist styles.
+While the model captures various lyrical themes and structures, further fine-tuning and dataset expansion could enhance its creativity and adherence to specific artist styles.

 ## Contributors